 As per our experience, the most popular cities to intern in the USA are New York, Los Angeles, San Diego, and San Francisco.

-At the beginning of the process, students only focus on the upfront costs, the sticker price they see for the J-1 visa or placement service.
-But this will be only a small piece of your overall expenses.
-Food, housing, transportation, travel, activities, etc. need to be considered as well.
+At the beginning of the process, students only focus on the upfront costs – the sticker price they see for the J-1 visa or placement service.
+But this will only be a small portion of your overall expenses.
+Food, housing, transportation, travel, and free time activities need to be considered as well.